Airport fire brigade

 Its remit is precisely defined by international and national directives.
 These include the regulations of ICAO (Annex 14), EASA as well as the ZNV (Civil Aviation Incident and Emergency Measures Regulation) and define the relevant standards, guidelines and recommendations as well as the minimum requirements at the respective airport.

 The equipment of the fire-fighting and technical rescue service team depends on the largest aircraft landing at the airport.
-If required, Linz Airport can represent the highest ICAO fire protection category 10 (e. g. for airplane types Airbus A380 or Boeing B747-800).
+At the moment Linz Airport provides EASA-fire protection category 7.
+If required, within notice of two hours in advance, Linz Airport can upgrade to category 9.

 In order to meet the requirements of the ICAO regulations, the fire brigade of Linz Airport is supported by military forces of the Aircraft Rescue and CBRN Defence Platoon at Vogler Air Base.